The Wisconsin Car Accident Attorneys at Nicolet Law are Ready to Help

 - One of the most deadly intersections in Wisconsin includes Capitol Drive West and 35th Street North in Milwaukee.
 It is considered one of the most complex intersections in Milwaukee County because of its heavy traffic that spans multiple lanes and the intricate merging lanes from Roosevelt Drive onto Capital.

-- Locals have dubbed highway 49 from Verona to Belleville as the “bumpiest” freeway in the state.
-Although temporary fixes have been made to it, it is still one of the more dangerous roads in Wisconsin.
+- Locals have dubbed Highway 49 from Verona to Belleville as the “bumpiest” freeway in the state.
+Although temporary fixes have been made, it is still one of the more dangerous roads in Wisconsin.

 - Interstate 94 has received the title of one of the most deadly interstates in Wisconsin, with over 132 fatalities occurring on it every year.

-4. What Types of Compensation Can You Pursue in a Wisconsin Car Crash Lawsuit?
+What Types of Compensation Can Your Wisconsin Car Accident Lawyer Pursue?